Here’s what you need to know.

 Our recommendations?

-• We also highly recommend using a billing tool that streamlines claims by automating claim creation, remittance and allowing you to send batch claims.
+- We also highly recommend using an automated billing tool that automates claim submission, invoice creation and processing, automatically processes ERA, streamlines remittance, and allows you to send batch claims.
 And, of course, make sure your clients can pay online!

 Sign up for a free demo of Fusion today!